Matheos96/AlkoSearchDiscordBot/README.md

-Create a file in named token.txt and paste your discord bot token into there.
+Create a file in named *token.txt* containing your Discord bot token.

 Run using ```python ./bot.py```